Intelligence needs discipline.

 The Thesis

-LLM failures in production are structural, not informational.
-The model has the knowledge.
-It applies the wrong cognitive operation.
+That is the failure.
+Not informational.
+Structural.
 Every tool in your stack gives the agent more to work with.
 Nothing tells it how to think about what it already has.
+Ejentum's 679 cognitive operations are that missing layer: structured postures across reasoning, anti-deception, code, and memory, engineered for agentic inference.

 What We Built

-That thesis produced 311 cognitive abilities across 6 reasoning domains.
+That thesis produced 679 cognitive abilities across 4 product layers.
 Not prompts.
 Not templates.
 Engineered operations, each held to a standard before entering the graph:

 • 1.Must be a cognitive operation: not domain knowledge